-Our Heat Decarbonisation Plan sets out our desires to look at collaborative district heating opportunities and possible heat sources.
+Our Heat Decarbonisation Plan sets out our desire to explore collaborative district heating opportunities and possible heat sources.
 A Citywide Heat network study is underway.
-Our energy and water strategy sets out our approach and we continue to invest in our buildings with costed energy action plans, some example projects for 2024/25 include improved data quality updating gas and electricity sub meters, data visualisation using Power BI, auto shut down AV screens, £57, 000 integration of energy sub-metering into the Building Management System, and continued investment in solar thermal PV and LED lighting.
+Our energy and water strategy sets out our approach and we continue to invest in our buildings with costed energy action plans, some example projects for 2025/26 include improved data quality updating gas and electricity sub meters, data visualisation using Power BI, auto shut down AV screens, £57, 000 integration of energy sub-metering into the Building Management System, and continued investment in solar thermal PV and LED lighting.

-We received £23,862 Heat Network Efficiency Scheme funding to deliver an optimisation study of our St John's campus heat network, and this will feed into the city-wide heat network study.
+We received £23,862 Heat Network Efficiency Scheme funding to deliver an optimisation study of our St John's campus heat network, which will feed into the city-wide heat network study.
+A further £16,000 grant is pulling all these studies together to recommend our best decarbonisation options in the current funding landscape.
 The Dukes building (see construction page) is heated by 3 75.8 kW air source heat pumps and achieved an EPC A rating.

 View our Display Energy Certificates (DECs)